xwei16/Application-Layer-Protocol/README.md

 # Nonstop Networking
-A application-layer protocol (HTTP-like) which is implemented in C.
+An application-layer protocol (HTTP-like) which is implemented in C.